Table of Contents

 - Discuss with family members.
 To improve the chances the loved one will be receptive, the family should come together as a source of support.
 Discuss the logistics of rehab, offer to participate in family therapy, attend meetings, and remove alcohol and pills from the home.

 - Ask them to see a doctor.
 Sometimes, a doctor is the best person to suggest rehab.
 If they will agree to get a physical with labs, the doctor can then discuss the findings and recommend treatment.
-A medical professional may holds more sway in convincing the loved one that they need help.
+A medical professional may hold more sway in convincing the loved one that they need help.

 - Have a calm conversation.
 After you have become informed, find a quiet moment to sit down with the loved one to calmly discuss rehab options.
-Suggest a medical detox where the withdrawal symptoms will be closely managed.
+Suggest a detox where the withdrawal symptoms will be closely managed.
 Suggest they visit the H.R. department to procure a medical leave of absence.
 Be compassionate and supportive, not judgmental.

 - Plan an intervention.
 Sometimes it takes a professional intervention to convince someone in denial that they need treatment.
 An intervention is a meeting involving the addict and their close family and friends.
 An interventionist will plan the intervention and guide the family members to the best outcome.